Passport & Driver’s License

 Know when your passport expires!
 You must always have a valid passport while in the U.S. If you travel home, your passport must be valid for at least 6 months when you return to the U.S. Once you renew your passport, send an updated copy to MyStatus@liberty.edu.

 Renewing Your Passport

 - Most passports can be renewed while here in the U.S.

-- Check with the embassy to see if they will return your old passport to you.
+- If you renew your passport, please check with the embassy to see if they will return your old passport to you.

 - If they return your old passport to you with your U.S. F-1 visa, you should carry both your old and new passports for travel.

-- Make sure you remove your I-94 card from your passport before you submit your passport to your embassy.
+- Make sure you remove your I-94 card from your passport before you submit your passport to your embassy, if applicable.

-If you become gainfully employed and wish to drive in the USA, you are required to hold a Virginia driver’s license.
+If you become gainfully employed and wish to drive in the U.S., you are required to hold a Virginia driver’s license.

 Getting a Virginia Driver’s License